Japanese war crimes: Forced labor

 Shortly after the war, Japan's Foreign Ministry wrote a comprehensive report about Chinese laborers.
 The report estimated that of some 40,000 Chinese laborers taken to Japan, nearly 7,000 had died by the end of the war.
-The Japanaese burned all copies except for one for the fear of that it might become incriminating evidence at the war crimes trials.
+The Japanese burned all copies except for one for the fear of that it might become incriminating evidence at the war crimes trials.
 In 1958, a Chinese man was discovered hiding in the mountains of Hokkaido.
 The man did not know that the war was over, and he was one of thousands of laborers who were taken to Japan.
 This specific event brought attention to Japan's use of forced Asian labor during the war.

 Korean men and women were the largest group forced into labor in wartime Japan, and many were not able to return to Korea afterwards.

+In the 1930s and 1940s the Japanese in Manchukuo forced all members of the indigenous Hezhen ethnic minority into forced labour camps where entire Hezhen clans died, and only 300 Hezhen survived at the end of World War II.
+The Hezhen population later regrew to 5,000.
+Hezhen culture was damaged and only a few Hezhen retained traditional knowledge like making fish skin clothing, like the mother of You Wenfeng.